jainikvora/elastic-load-balancer-livewires/README.md

 **User Interface**
 *Integrated the UI with the backend process.
-*Technologies used for UI: Jquery,Ajax,Bootstrap Css, Javascript,EJS.
+*Technologies used for UI: Jquery,Ajax,Bootstrap Css, Javascript,EJS

+**Testing Application**
+*The load balancing capability is tested by deploying the below application on a number of EC2 instances and the load *balancing between these instances.
+*Here is the link to the application being tested:https://github.com/JvalantPatel/HelloApplication

 **Version : 1.0**